Ballantrae

 You can’t fail to be amazed at the sight of Alisa Craig rising up out of the sea.
 This ancient, hardened magma is some of the best granite in the world, and one of only two places in the UK where granite is extracted to make curling stones, for the unique Scottish sport of curling – now an Olympic sport!
 Ailsa Craig is now uninhabited, and bird a sanctuary that can be visited by boat.

 The coastline from Girvan to Ballantrae is a Site of Special Scientific Interest (SSSI) due to the unique geology known as the Ballantrae Complex, where serpentinite is combined with mixed beds of lava and sedimentary rock together with igneous and metamorphic rocks.
+You can amble along this coastline using the Ayrshire Coastal Path.

 Heritage & Culture